 }

-When (not if) an agent does something bad, you'll need to:
+When (not if) your agent does something bad, here's the exact order of operations: